coder-abdo/full-stack-todos/README.md

 ## Description:

-this is the complete todos app with all features such as complete authentications and authorization from scratch and alos you can add, create, update, and delete todo.
+this is the complete todos app with all features such as complete authentications and authorization from scratch and also, you can add, create, update, and delete todo.

 ### Author: Abdelmonaem Shahat